regiontog/sykl/components/sykl/README.md

 The application takes no arguments and writes to stdout, so it should be ran from the command line.

 # Compiling
-If you have a [rust toolchain](https://rustup.rs/) installed you can download the source from github and in the source directory run
+You can download the source from github and in the source directory run
 ```bash
 > cargo run --bin sykl
     Finished dev [unoptimized + debuginfo] target(s) in 0.07s